-Colorado Legislature Reconsiders THC Limits for Drivers
+Colorado Legislature Reconsider THC Limits for Drivers

-As the Colorado legislature returns to session in 2012, it appears lawmakers will once again consider the issue of a THC per se law, similar to the alcohol per se law already in place.
+As the Colorado legislature returns to session in 2012, it appears lawmakers will reconsider once again the issue of a THC per se law, similar to the alcohol per se law already in place.
 Last year a bill was considered that would have made it a crime for a person with 5 or more nanograms of THC per milliliter of blood in their system to drive a vehicle.
 The Senate Judiciary Committee ultimately killed the bill due to numerous concerns over the 5 nanogram limit.